dweedul/vba-helpers-addin/README.md

 ## VBE Helpers

+A new toolbar is added to the VB IDE.

-### Exporting and Importing Code
+### Exporting and Reloading Code

+Two menus appear on the toolbar, one for exporting, one for reloading.

-The export and import options are stored in each module.
+The export and reload options are stored within each module.
 These options start with a `'!`.
 This can be changed to your liking in the config module.

 Current options:
 * `no-export`            - file is not exported.
 I use this in a lot of quick testing code.